-Let's consider an example where our goal is to construct a segment tree that supports the following operations:

-- increase each element in [a, b] by u - calculate the sum of elements in [a, b]
+Let us consider an example where our goal is to construct a segment tree that supports two operations: increasing each element in [a,b] by u and calculating the sum of elements in [a,b].

-We will construct a tree where each node contains two values s/z: s denotes the sum of elements in the range, like in a standard segment tree, and z denotes a lazy update, which means that all elements in the range should be increased by z.
-In the following tree, z = 0 for all nodes, so there are no lazy updates.
+We will construct a tree where each node contains two values s/z: s denotes the sum of elements in the range and z denotes the value of a lazy update, which means that all elements in the range should be increased by z.
+In the following tree, z = 0 for all nodes, so there are no ongoing lazy updates.

-When a range [a,b] is increased by u, we walk from the root towards the leaves and modify the nodes in the tree as follows: If the range [x,y] of a node is completely inside the range [a,b], we increase the z value of the node by u and stop.
-However, if [x,y] only partially belongs to [a,b], we increase the s value of the node by hu, where h is the size of the intersection of [a,b] and [x,y], and continue our walk recursively in the tree.
+When the elements in [a,b] are increased by u, we walk from the root towards the leaves and modify the nodes in the tree as follows: If the range [x,y] of a node is completely inside the range [a,b], we increase the z value of the node by u and stop.
+If [x,y] only partially belongs to [a,b], we increase the s value of the node by hu, where h is the size of the intersection of [a,b] and [x,y], and continue our walk recursively in the tree.

-For example, the following picture shows the tree after increasing the elements in the range marked at the bottom by 2:
+For example, the following picture shows the tree after increasing the elements in the range [a,b] by 2:

-We also calculate the sum in a range [a,b] by walking in the tree from the root towards the leaves.
+We also calculate the sum of elements in a range [a,b] by walking in the tree from top to bottom.
 If the range [x,y] of a node completely belongs to [a,b], we add the s value of the node to the sum.
 Otherwise, we continue the search recursively downwards in the tree.

-Always before processing a node, the value of the lazy update is propagated to the children of the node.
-This happens both in a range update and a range query.
-The idea is that the lazy update will be propagated downwards only when it is necessary, so that the operations are always efficient.
+Both in updates and queries, the value of a lazy update is always propagated to the children of the node before processing the node.
+The idea is that updates will be propagated downwards only when it is necessary, which guarantees that the operations are always efficient.